What is Kava?

 Kava is best known for its anxiolytic activity, including its potential against generalized anxiety disorder (GAD).
 GAD is an impairing disorder associated with extensive psychiatric and medical comorbidity and is usually characterized by a chronic course (6).

-It has been concluded that Kava helps reduce anxiety and mood disorder, and it’s recommended as a symptomatic treatment of anxiety (7).
+It has been concluded that Kava helps reduce anxiety and mood disorders, and it’s recommended as a symptomatic treatment of anxiety (7).

 Kava activates GABA-A receptors, producing a calming effect.
 It also prevents a decrease in norepinephrine, dopamine, and serotonin levels by inhibiting monoamine oxidase and relaxing muscles by decreasing beta-adrenaline receptor activity (8) (9).